zubairsaiyed/tweet-stream/README.md

 # twitter-stream

-twitter-stream contains two Kafka producers that connect to the Twitter Streaming API.
+twitter-stream is a sub-module of the [TwtrTrkr project](https://github.com/zubairsaiyed/TwtrTrkr).
+It contains two Kafka producers that connect to the Twitter Streaming API.
 The producers are listed below.

 * TwitterKafkaProducer
  * Connects directly to Twitter Streaming API
 * TwitterTopicKafkaProducer
  * Connects to Twitter Streaming API but also filters by pre-defined keywords

-Additionally, a SampleStreamExample is contained which simply validates Twitter Streaming API credentials (without connecting to Kafka).
+Additionally, a SampleStreamExample is contained which simply validates Twitter Streaming API credentials and prints received tweets to stdout (without connecting to Kafka).

 ## Requirements :

-Apache Kafka 1.0.1
+* Apache Kafka 1.0.1
-Twitter Developer account (for API Key, Secret etc.)
+* Twitter Developer account (for API Key, Secret etc.)
-Apache Zookeeper (required for Kafka)
-Apache Maven
+* Apache Maven
-Oracle JDK 1.7 (64 bit)
+* Oracle JDK 1.7 (64 bit)

 ## Running

+tweet-stream must first be configured with the Twitter API authentication credentials and Apache Kafka  details via a configuration file at `resources\config.properties`.

-* First run `mvn install`
+* Run `mvn install` to build project
-* Then run `.\run.sh`.
-This will launch both producers using NOHUP so they will run de-tached from the terminal session
+* Run `.\run.sh` to launch both producers using NOHUP so they will run de-tached from the terminal session (allowing you to safely close the calling terminal session without terminating the producers)